Prof Linda Ross

 - Reviewer for several journals

-• Spiritual needs and spiritual support preferences of people with end stage heart failure and their carers.
-Funded by Nevill Hall Thrombosis & General Research Fund.
+- Spiritual needs and spiritual support preferences of people with end stage heart failure and their carers.
+Nevill Hall Thrombosis & General Research Fund.
 2008-2011.

-• Royal College of Nursing for ‘A multinational longitudinal investigation of student nurses’ and midwives’ perceptions of spirituality and competence in delivering spiritual care’ 2011-2016
+- Royal College of Nursing ‘A multinational longitudinal investigation of student nurses’ and midwives’ perceptions of spirituality and competence in delivering spiritual care’ 2011-2016

-• Developing spiritual care competencies for nurses and midwives.
-PhD studentship awarded in collaboration with University of Malta.
+- ‘Framework of competencies in spiritual care for nurses and midwives’.
+PhD studentship USW in collaboration with University of Malta.
 2009-2014

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.